GoogleChrome/web.dev/src/site/content/en/blog/eyedropper/index.md

 Behind this seemingly simple web API hides a potentially harmful privacy and security concern.
 What if a malicious website could start seeing pixels from your screen?

-In order to address this concern, the API specification calls out the following measures:
+To address this concern, the API specification requires the following measures:

 - First, the API doesn't actually let the eyedropper mode start without user intent.
-The open method can only be called in response to a user action (like a button click).
+The `open()` method can only be called in response to a user action (like a button click).
 - Second, no pixel information can be retrieved without user intent again.
 The promise returned by `open()` only resolves to a color value in response to a user action (clicking on a pixel).
 So the